sandipkalsait/AutoOps/ReadMe.md

 # script-details :
-automated log file deletion per week
+automated execution of script per week

 # Configuration changes
 to new config changes do inside of config.cfg